 Great Plains, Intermountain West—David Salman of High Country Gardens

 Agastache ‘Blue Blazes’ attracts bees, butterflies and hummingbirds.
 Asclepias tuberosa Clay Form works well for both clay and loam soils, while most selections grow only in sandy soils.
 Allium ‘Millenium’, a midsummer bloomer that attracts butterflies, native bees and honeybees.

 Midwest—Mike Arduser of the Missouri Department of Conservation

 Trees can support native pollinators; try redbud (Cercis canadensis) to feed native bees, plus prairie willow (Salix humilis) and native plums as butterflies’ larval hosts.
 For shrubs, plant blueberries and New Jersey tea (Ceanothus americanus), which is a larval host for several butterflies.
-Purple prairie clover (Dalea purpurea) and goldenrod (Solidago speciosa) attract native bees and butterflies.
+Purple prairie clover (Dalea purpurea) and showy goldenrod (Solidago speciosa) attract native bees and butterflies.

 Southeast—Matthew Shepherd of the Xerces Society for Invertebrate Conservation

 Eastern smooth beardtongue (Penstemon laevigatus) feeds bees with its summer flowers.
 Blazing star (Liatris spicata) has fuzzy spikes of purple flowers for native bees, butterflies and hummingbirds.
 Spotted beebalm (Monarda punctata) tolerates drier conditions better than the oft-planted M. fistulosa.